jamesenewman/cybersecurity-portfolio/README.md

 # James E. Newman — Security Portfolio

-**Fraud & Risk Investigations · Trust & Safety · Identity & Access**
+**Identity & Access Management · Fraud & Risk Investigations · Trust & Safety**

-Translating 8+ years of investigative rigor into the security domain.
+Translating 8+ years of investigative rigor into Identity and Access Management.
 CompTIA Security+ (SY0-701) in progress.

 ---

 ## About This Portfolio

-I've spent 8+ years in Trust & Safety at a high-growth tech platform doing the work security teams do every day under a different name: reconstructing what happened in complex cases, analyzing fraud and abuse patterns, reviewing account takeovers, and making evidence-based judgment calls about risk — then documenting them to hold up under scrutiny.
+I've spent 8+ years in Trust & Safety at a high-growth tech platform doing work that sits at the core of IAM: deciding who should have access to what, verifying identities, spotting when activity doesn't fit the pattern, and documenting every decision so it holds up under scrutiny.

-This portfolio applies that same investigative discipline to security scenarios.
-Each project is a written case study — timeline reconstruction, incident analysis, and access review — framed in a security context.
-The goal isn't to imitate a junior analyst's first labs; it's to show how a seasoned investigator approaches security problems.
+This portfolio applies that experience to Identity and Access Management.
+Each project is a written case study — access reviews, the joiner/mover/leaver lifecycle, and access-abuse investigation — framed in a security context.
+The goal isn't to imitate a junior analyst's first labs; it's to show how a seasoned investigator approaches access and identity.

 ## Focus Areas

-- Incident investigation & timeline reconstruction
-- Fraud, abuse & insider-threat analysis
+- Access reviews & least-privilege enforcement
+- Joiner / Mover / Leaver (JML) access lifecycle
-- Identity verification & access review
+- Identity verification & account investigation
-- Evidence documentation & case reporting
+- Evidence documentation & access reporting

 ## Projects

-**1. Account Takeover (ATO) — Incident Timeline Reconstruction** · *in progress* A mock security incident documented end to end: timeline of events, evidence, initial compromise, root cause, remediation, and lessons learned — reconstructed with the same rigor I apply to real Trust & Safety investigations.

-**2. Insider Threat Investigation — Case Study** · *planned*
-Reconstructing a malicious-insider scenario from access logs and identity anomalies: intent vs. error, the evidence trail, and an executive-ready narrative summary.

-**3. Access Review / IAM Audit** · *planned*
+**1. Access Review / IAM Audit** · *in progress*
-A mock user-access review identifying over-provisioned and stale access, with least-privilege remediation recommendations.
+A mock user-access review: identifying over-provisioned and stale access, flagging least-privilege violations, and documenting remediation recommendations — the core work of an IAM analyst.

+**2. Joiner / Mover / Leaver (JML) Workflow** · *planned*
+Mapping the access lifecycle end to end: what gets provisioned when an employee joins, adjusted when they change roles (avoiding privilege creep), and deprovisioned when they leave.

+**3. Account Takeover (ATO) — Access Investigation** · *planned*
+Reconstructing an account-takeover and unauthorized-access scenario: timeline, evidence, and how the access abuse was identified and contained.

 ## Background

 8+ years at a high-growth logistics tech platform (a UPS company) across Trust & Safety — Critical Response, Fraud, Compliance, and Claims.
-Built the department's first QA scoring rubric, the standard investigative documentation template adopted department-wide, and its first formal training program.
+Made access and identity decisions on complex cases, investigated account takeover and unauthorized access, and built the department's first QA scoring rubric, standard investigative documentation template, and first formal training program.
 Hands-on with identity and verification tooling — Persona, Mitek, Checkr.

 ## Currently

 - Studying for **CompTIA Security+ (SY0-701)**
+- Focused on entering cybersecurity through **Identity & Access Management**
 - Building the projects above in parallel

 ---